fevrcoding/wok/README.md

 From project root:

 1. `cd build`
-2. `grunt` (builds in development mode, watches for change and live-reloads assets)
+2. `grunt serve` (builds in development mode,  runs a static server on port 8000, watches for change and live-reloads assets)

 Other Grunt tasks:

-* `serve`: same as default, also runs a static server on port 8000
 * `dev`: development build
 * `dist`: production ready build
 * `deploy:[staging|production]`: development / production build and deploy with rsync.
 A backup of the deploy target folder (`paths.www`) will be stored in `paths.backup`.